ThibaultDelage/openturns.github.io/openturns/latest/_sources/theory/reliability_sensitivity/sensitivity_sobol.rst

 .. topic:: API:

     - See :class:`~openturns.SobolIndicesAlgorithm` for indices based on sampling
-    - See :class:`~openturns.FunctionalChaosRandomVector` for indices based on chaos expansion
+    - See :class:`~openturns.FunctionalChaosSobolIndices` for indices based on chaos expansion

 .. topic:: Examples:

-    - See :ref:`examples/reliability_sensitivity/estimate_sobol.ipynb`
+    - See :doc:`/examples/reliability_sensitivity/sensitivity_sobol`

 .. topic:: References: